 ► It is designed for extreme environments or teamwork like hunting, military purposes, or even hiking.

-► Consists of optimized pieces of equipment such as chest seals, pressure dressings, and tactical tourniquets.
+► Consists of optimized equipment such as chest seals, pressure dressings, and tactical tourniquets.

 ► Built to withstand and made for tougher circumstances.